2323hsb/DGN_playground/README.md

 # vae_with_toy_example

-Play with 2D dataset with GAN, VAE, CVAE
+Play with 2D dataset with GAN, VAE, CVAE, CVAE-GAN

 - Ring Distribution with GAN